 Interested in joining the iSpace team?

-I’m always looking for bright and motivated PhD and MSc students and postDocs to join the iSpace lab at our School of Interactive Arts & Technology (SIAT), Simon Fraser University in the greater Vancouver region in beautiful British Columbia on the west coast of Canada, where the Pacific Ocean meets the Coastal Mountain range.
-Greater Vancouver is known as one of the most ethnically diverse areas in Canada and has been ranked as one of the most livable cities in the world based on quality of life (especially for those who love the outdoors (skiing, hiking, water sports, beach volleyball…)).
+I’m always looking for bright and motivated PhD and MSc students (and pof course postdocs) to join the iSpace Lab at the School of Interactive Arts & Technology (SIAT), Simon Fraser University in the greater Vancouver region in beautiful British Columbia on the west coast of Canada, where the Pacific Ocean meets the Coastal Mountain range.
+Greater Vancouver is one of the most ethnically diverse areas in Canada and consistently ranks among the world’s most livable cities in the world based on quality of life —especially if you love the outdoors (skiing, hiking, water sports, Yoga, beach volleyball…).

 Expectations & potential projects

-Applicants should be highly motivated and have a strong interest in interdisciplinary scientific research aligned with the overall goals and vision of the iSpace lab (see ispace.iat.sfu.ca/vision/) and at least one of our recent Projects.
-Most of our work can be summarized under the overarching goal of Designing and investigating Virtual Reality for positive impact on individuals and society.
-In my TEDx talk on “Could Virtual Reality make us more human?”
-I provide some examples and an overview (technology improved since then, but the vision and opportunities/challenges remained):
+Applicants should be highly motivated and have a strong interest in interdisciplinary scientific research aligned with the iSpace Lab’s vision (see Vision) and our Projects).
+Our overarching goal is designing and investigating emerging media like Virtual Reality/XR for positive impact on individuals and society.
+A short overview appears in my TEDx talk “Could Virtual Reality make us more human?” (technology improved since then, but the vision and opportunities/challenges remained).

 In particular, I am looking for student to work in one of the following areas (some grant-supported / some grants are currently under review/planning):